ionos-spectre/spectre-core/README.md

 ## Environments

-Environment files provide a variable structure and module configuration, which can be accessed in any place of you spec definitions.
+Environment files provide a variable structure and module configuration, which can be accessed in any place of your *spec* definitions.
 In the environment folder, create a plain yaml file with some variables.

 `default.env.yml`